Family Law With A Personal Touch In The Chicago Area Since 1978

 In determining the length of the spousal support order, the new law will look at how many years the spouses were married.
 If the marriage lasted 20 years or more, a support order may be permanent.
 The length of maintenance is calculated as follows:

 - Zero to five years of marriage: Maintenance duration is calculated by multiplying the years of the marriage by .20.

 - Five to 10 years of marriage: Maintenance duration is calculated by multiplying the years of the marriage by .40.

 - 10 to 15 years of marriage: Maintenance duration is calculated by multiplying the years of the marriage by .60.

 - 15 to 20 years of marriage: Maintenance duration is calculated by multiplying the years of marriage by .80.

 - 20 years or greater: Maintenance may last as long as the marriage or be made permanent.

 Can Your Maintenance Be Terminated?

-There are several acts that could terminate maintenance early.
-Maintenance could be cut off early if you marry somebody else or if you cohabitate with another person in a conjugal manner, regardless of whether that person is the opposite sex or the same sex.
+Several acts could terminate maintenance early.
+Maintenance could be cut off early if you marry somebody else or if you cohabitate with another person in a conjugal manner, regardless of whether that person is of the opposite sex or the same sex.
 The two parties need not be involved in a sexual relationship for the court to determine that the relationship is conjugal in nature.

 Learn More In A Consultation With Our Lawyer